vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from any IMAP Email System.md

 3. Creating users or AD connect tool configuration
 4. Starting email migration
 5. Verifying email migration
-6. Changing MX record to the new Office 365 tenant
+6. Changing MX record to the new Microsoft 365 tenant
 7. Final email migration
 8. Verification and fixing issues, if any